-The post-graduate qualification in Anthropology lays a strong focus on anthropological theoretical concepts, procedures, and equips graduates with the essential skills to work in the public and corporate sectors.
+The postgraduate qualification in Anthropology strongly focuses on anthropological theoretical concepts and procedures.
+It equips graduates with the essential skills to work in the public and corporate sectors.

 8. Working Environment For An Anthropologist

 An Anthropologist might need to conduct research work and communicate with people while staying in their city, visiting regional locations, or remote communities.
-Based on their specialization, they may require traveling to various destinations worldwide.
+Based on their specialisation, they may require travelling to various destinations worldwide.

 Nature of Employment And Work hours